jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘That depends a good deal on where you want to get to,’ said the Cat.
 ‘I don’t much care where – ’ said Alice.
 ‘Then it doesn’t matter which way you go,’ said the Cat.
-‘ – so long as I getsomewhere,’ Alice added as an explanation.
+‘ – so long as I get somewhere,’ Alice added as an explanation.
 ‘Oh, you’re sure to do that,’ said the Cat, ‘if you only walk long enough.’

-### CHAPTER VI.
-PIG AND PEPPER 37

 Alice felt that this could not be denied, so she tried another question,
 ‘What sort of people live about here?’
-‘Inthatdirection,’ the Cat said, waving its right paw round, ‘lives a Hatter; and inthatdirection,’ wav- ing the other paw, ‘lives a March
+‘In that direction,’ the Cat said, waving its right paw round, ‘lives a Hatter; and in that direction,’ wav- ing the other paw, ‘lives a March
 Hare.
 Visit either you like: they’re both mad.’